christophevg/christophe.vg/embedded/_posts/2017-12-03-Pokemon-Christmas-Lights.md

 On the right the final version, which is printed with medium infill.
 Here the opening for the LED is modeled using an extraction of a cylinder.
 I went with this version because it had a nicer glow - which I initially didn't expect due to the infill pattern.
 Luckily I tried it afterall.

-An overview of all four Pokemons as 3D models:
+An overview of all Pokemons as 3D models:

 ![All 4 Pokemon models with mounting head](images/full/pokemon-christmas-lights-model.png)